LSK-F/optgis-geodata-pipeline/README.md

-# 🌍 OptGIS Geodata Pipeline
+# 🌍 OPTGIS Geodata Pipeline

 A hybrid geospatial data engineering pipeline, developed with Python and R, for the preparation, geocoding, and spatial analysis of urban datasets.